Confidence regions for a persistence diagram of a single image with one or more loops

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:background}, we provide background on TDA and explain how TDA can be applied to analyze the shape of images.
-In Section~\ref{sec:method}, we present the new method for constructing confidence regions for a persistence diagram of a single image along with an extension of \cite{Fasy_2014} to an image.
-In Section~\ref{sec:simulations}, both of these methods are used in a simulation study to assess the coverage probabilities of the confidence regions of the holes in the true underlying pattern in the persistence diagram.
+In Section~\ref{sec:method}, we present the new method for constructing confidence regions for a persistence diagram of a single image along with an extension of \cite{14} to an image.
+In Section~\ref{sec:simulations}, both of these methods are used in a simulation study to assess the coverage of the confidence regions of the holes on the persistence diagram.
 In Section~\ref{sec:CellImages}, we apply our new method to the wounded cell example.
 We provide conclusions and discussion in Section~\ref{sec:conc}.

-\section{Topological Data Analysis and Persistence Diagrams}
+\section{Topological data analysis and persistence diagrams}

 This section introduces key principles used in TDA and their application to data in the context of images.
 First, concepts in algebraic topology, such as persistent homology, are described.
 Then the focus is on how to characterize the intrinsic shape and structure of an image and represent this information on a persistence diagram.